jandrewrogers/jandrewrogers.github.io/_posts/2015-05-27-metrohash.md

 |**Metro128crc** | 30% faster than City128crc  | 80% faster than City128crc  |

-The six MetroHash algorithms included are designed to be general-purpose hash functions, much like CityHash.
+The MetroHash algorithms included are designed to be general-purpose hash functions, much like CityHash.
 It is also possible to generate hash functions that are more highly optimized for a narrower set of use cases.

 ### Background